haledeng/casperjs-test/README.md

 + [python](https://www.python.org/)
 + [casperjs](http://docs.casperjs.org/en/latest/index.html)

-**On window platform, the install path should be added into global environment path.**
+**On win32 platform, the install path should be added into global environment path.**

 ### Install
 Execute the following order in command line.